-My current projects center around transferring field observations to quantifiable rheological properties in the crust.
+My current projects center around transferring field observations to quantifiable rheological properties.
 I think of it as providing “ground truth” and insight for geodynamic models.
 Thus my projects span the gamut of field to analytical to modeling approaches.
-And as with all of us in the Geodynamics group, much of this work is in collaboration with students.
+And as with all of us in the Geodynamics group, most of this work is in collaboration with students.

 Speaking of which, I am always looking for strong, motivated students (either M.S. or Ph.D).
 So if you are interested in any of the projects below, please contact me.
 I am also always open to discussing and likely supervising projects related to SEM-EBSD-CL microanalysis, rheology, U-Pb geochronology, metamorphic petrology, and Appalachian tectonics.